 At One Ashford Hospital we can book you in to see a specialist Gastroenterology Consultant for an initial consultation, usually within 48 hours.

 You can use your private medical insurance or pay for your Combined Gastroscopy & Colonoscopy treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital